 “The NASA SVS team is doing pioneering work in visualizing both simulation and satellite data,” Lucas says.
 “In the process, they are delivering special insights into the way our Earth works and how it’s now changing.”

 The excerpt accepted by SIGGRAPH shows how uneven heating from the sun drives the air and ocean currents that produce the Earth’s climate.

 In the animation, a giant explosion of magnetic energy from the sun, called a coronal mass ejection, slams into and is deflected by the Earth’s powerful magnetic field.
 The sun also continually sends out streams of light and radiation energy.
 Earth’s atmosphere acts like a shield, blocking quite a bit of this energy.

-The 2012 SIGGRAPH conference and exhibition takes place Aug.
-5 to 9, 2012 at the Los Angeles Convention Center.
+The 2012 SIGGRAPH conference and exhibition takes place from August 5 to 9, 2012 at the Los Angeles Convention Center.
 The “Dynamic Earth” excerpt will be one of only 31 presentations featured in its “Electronic Theatre” during the Computer Animation Festival.